 Remove from range, add soaked gelatine, butter, and vanilla.
 Beat until creamy, add coconut and turn into a buttered pan. —Dainty Desserts for Dainty People

-For this coconut candy recipe, use two pounds confectioners' sugar, one-fourth pound grated coconut, one tablespoonful vanilla, a pinch of salt, whites of three eggs (beaten very stiff).
+For this old fashioned coconut candy recipe, use two pounds confectioners' sugar, one-fourth pound grated coconut, one tablespoonful vanilla, a pinch of salt, whites of three eggs (beaten very stiff).

 Mix all together, and roll into small balls; let stand one-half hour; then dip into the chocolate prepared thus: One-half cake Baker's® chocolate (grated fine), two tablespoonfuls butter.